dreamquality/postman-openapi-schema-validator/readme.md

 ![npm](https://img.shields.io/npm/v/postman-openapi-schema-validator?color=blue&label=npm&logo=npm)

 # OpenAPI to Postman Schema Validator

-This project provides a Node.js script to automate the process of validating Postman request responses against OpenAPI (Swagger) schemas.
-It reads OpenAPI specifications (in JSON or YAML format) and Postman collections (in JSON format), and then inserts schema validation scripts into the Postman collection based on the OpenAPI definitions.
-Care about your OpenApi before using, empty schemas won't be added.
+This project provides a Node.js command-line utility for automating the validation of Postman request responses against OpenAPI (Swagger) schemas.
+The utility reads OpenAPI specifications (in JSON or YAML format) and Postman collections (in JSON format), then inserts schema validation scripts into the Postman collection based on OpenAPI definitions.
+Ensure that your OpenAPI specifications contain schemas, as empty schemas won't be added.

 ## Features